African penguin: Competition with fisheries

-Commercial fisheries of sardines and anchovy, the two main prey species of the penguins, have forced these penguins to search for prey farther offshore, as well as having to switch to eating less nutritious prey.
+The population collapse in the 2000s appears to be largely due to the decrease of food availability, principally sardines and anchovy stocks.
+Commercial fisheries of these fish have forced these penguins to search for prey farther offshore, as well as having to switch to eating less nutritious prey.
 Restricting commercial fishing near colony sites such as Robben Island for short periods (3 years) was shown to markedly improve penguin breeding success.
 Longer closure periods and closures near other colonies are being evaluated.

+Fishing pressure and climate variability have engendered major ecological changes in the Benguela system.
+African penguins are highly sensitive to any type of decline in sardine and anchovies.
+Current food availability is considered to now limit colonies to relatively small sizes.

+Cape fur seal predation

+Sustained conservation efforts to increase the number of Cape fur seals are thought to have contributed to the decline of African penguin populations.
+In Namibia, breeding colonies have been decimated by the predation of "rogue" Cape fur seals on African penguins.
+Penguins on Dyer Island in South Africa face the same threat.
+Conservationists consider culling of seals near breeding colonies as an effective recourse.
+Observational results from Mercury Island indicate that seal culling led to an increase in the population of penguins.

 Conservation status

 The African penguin is one of the species to which the African-Eurasian Waterbird Agreement (AEWA) applies.
 In September 2010, it was listed as endangered under the US Endangered Species Act.
-As of 2018, the African penguin is listed as endangered on the IUCN Red List.
-Its population is approximately 50,000 birds and declining.
+As of 2024, the African penguin is listed as critically endangered on the IUCN Red List, with the remaining mature individuals around 19,800 birds in a declining population.